Shakti: A rising political energy

 The vision of Shakti is to create a platform for the expression of South Asian American civic thought.
 Shakti strives to further discourse by providing a platform for writers to explore topics related to the South Asian experience within the framework of civic engagement.

-Spanning the vibrant spectrum of identity, our contributors will draw upon their strengths, passions, and areas of interest to collectively build a platform for telling valuable and powerful South Asian American stories that have long been silenced.
+Spanning the vibrant spectrum of identity, our contributions draw upon their wrtier's strengths, passions, and areas of interest to collectively build a platform for telling valuable and powerful South Asian American stories that have long been silenced.